opensquiggly/user-docs/030-self-hosted/09-k8s-azure.md

 ---
+weight: 90
 order: 9
 Title: "Kubernetes : Azure"
+descripton: How to install OpenSquiggly on Microsoft's Azure Kubernetes Service (AKS).
 ---
-# Overview of Installing on AKS
+## Overview of Installing on AKS

 Azure Kubernetes Service, or AKS for short, is Azure's managed Kubernetes service.
 The steps for installing OpenSquiggly on Kubernetes from any cloud provider are similar.